happy-geeks/wiser/README.md

 ```

 #### Database
 Wiser requires a certain database structure to work, several tables and triggers are required.
 At the moment, we only support MySQL, but other databases might be added in the future.
+Wiser requires MySQL 5.7 or higher to work, because it uses JSON functions and those have been added in MySQL 5.7.

 To setup this database, you can open a PowerShell or CMD window in the directory that contains the `Api.csproj` file and run the following command:
 ```